 You will not receive a monthly billing statement if your account is currently under appeal (either agency or Circuit Court), pending a decision from a 'waiver' application, pending a bankruptcy proceeding or if the account has been transferred to the Maryland Central Collection Unit.

-If my overpayment account has been transferred to the Maryland Central Collections Unit (CCU), do I contact DLLR or CCU for a repayment plan?
+If my overpayment account has been transferred to the Maryland Central Collections Unit (CCU), do I contact the Maryland Department of Labor or CCU for a repayment plan?

 You should contact the Central Collections Unit to discuss a repayment plan.

 What other resources are available if I am not eligible / disqualified for unemployment insurance benefits?

 All UI applicants must register for employment with the Maryland American Job Centers.
 Trained counselors can assist you with your work search and training needs.